 If you feel like you need a break, take one.
 Do something relaxing, possibly an outdoor activity like a walk in the neighborhood, some gardening, or a jog at the park.

 Walking away from your artwork will also serve you to see it with fresh eyes when you come back, and see exactly what the next steps need to be.

 9. Keep All Rules Flexible

 These tips come from my personal experience, and I can tell you they sound like simple things to do, but I get caught in the trap of disregarding them time and time again, and my creativity drops.
 I have to be constantly checking if the bad habits are sneaking in.

 The most important things to bring into the studio are motivation and discipline.
 When you have a strong motivation to create, everything else becomes less important.
 But you need to discipline yourself and avoid the temptations.
 Create a schedule, and stick to it.

-Of course, the schedule needs to be flexible, and adapt to your changing needs or special events in your agenda.
+Of course, the schedule needs to be flexible, and adapt to your changing needs or special events on your agenda.

 Productivity is being able to do things that you were never able to do before.— Franz Kafka

-Love What You Do, Do What You Love
+10. Love What You Do; Do What You Love